hmis-analyst/shiny-apps-oracle/README.md

 - This open-source version of HMIS Data Analyst currently requires a keyfile to connect to the RDBMS.
 The keyfile is not public and must be stored locally on the contributor's machine.
 Please contact one of the administrators for a copy.
 - Data Analyst applications are browser-based--but they will not work properly on Internet Explorer.
 Chrome is recommended.
 - The primary languages used in writing these applications are R and SQL.
 To a small extent, they also utilize HTML and JavaScript.
 A contributor with a working knowledge of JavaScript would have the potential to vastly improve the functionality and appearance of Data Analyst.
-- Every time a new version of Data Analyst is completed, the administrators will copy it onto a private server and publish it to the web.
+- Every time a new version of Data Analyst is completed, the administrators will copy it onto a private Linux server and publish it to the web.

 Installation Notes for Contributors
 -------------------------------------------